mregydev/github-navigator/README.md

 [Live Demo](https://github-navigator-3oy1.vercel.app/)

-Repo Navigator is a minimal GitHub repository explorer that allows users to search, sort, and view details about GitHub repositories — with a strong focus on performance, global state management, and robust error handling.
+Repo Navigator is a minimal responsive GitHub repository explorer that allows users to search, sort, and view details about GitHub repositories — with a strong focus on performance, global state management, and robust error handling.

 ---